MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/working-with-large-apps.md

 This topic covers performance for the the maker experience.
 As apps become large and complex, Power Apps Studio needs to load and manage a large number of controls, formulas, and data sources, with interdependencies that grow exponentially.
 App load time for Power Apps Studio can slow and features such as IntelliSense and color coding can lag.

 Use the recommendations in this topic to better work with large and complex apps in Power Apps Studio.
-These recommendations also help with runtime performance.
+These recommendations also help with runtime performance for your apps.

-All of the examples in this article are based on the [Hospital Emergency Response sample solution](../../sample-apps/emergency-response/overview.md).
+All of the examples in this topic are based on the [Hospital Emergency Response sample solution](../../sample-apps/emergency-response/overview.md).

 ## Use App.Formulas instead of App.OnStart